ipld/ipld/specs/transport/car/carv2/index.md

 The characteristics bitfield contained within the CARv2 header may be used to indicate certain features of the specific CARv2.
 All bits in the bitfield will be unset (`0`) by default and only set (`1`) where they are being used to signal a characteristic other than the default.

+The first (i.e. left-most bit) value in characteristics bitfield specifies whether the index represents a full catalog of sections that appear in data payload, referred to as `fully-indexed` characteristic.
+When this characteristic is set (`1`), the index must include a complete catalog of the section CIDs regardless of whether they are identity CIDs or not.

-Currently the characteristics bitfield is not used and should have all bits unset (`0`).
+The reminder of characteristics bitfield is not used and should have all bits unset (`0`).
 Future iterations of this specification may introduce characteristic indicators for features such as:

 * DAG walk ordering—none, depth-first, breadth-first, or via [IPLD Selector](../../../selectors/).
 * De-duplication status